ruiqiRichard/EEGViT/README.md

 EEGViT is a hybrid Vision Transformer (ViT) incorporated with Depthwise Convolution in patch embedding layers.
 This work is based on

-The repository consists of general functionality to run the benchmark and custom implementation of different machine learning models.
-We offer to run standard ML models (e.g. kNN, SVR, etc.) on the benchmark.
-The implementation can be found in the StandardML_Models directory.

-Additionally, we implemented a variety of deep learning models.
-These are implemented and can be run in both pytorch and tensorflow.

 The benchmark consists of three tasks:
 LR (left-right), Direction (Angle, Amplitude) and Coordinates (x,y)